AdyGCode/SaaS-FED-Notes/session-01/S01-CLI-Commands.md

 color: "#ccc"
 backgroundColor: "#060606"
-tags: SaaS, Front-End, MVC, Laravel, Framework, PHP, MySQL, MariaDB, SQLite, Testing, Unit Testing, Feature Testing, PEST date created: 03 July 2024 date modified: 07 July 2024
+tags: SaaS, Front-End, MVC, Laravel, Framework, PHP, MySQL, MariaDB, SQLite, Testing, Unit Testing, Feature Testing, PEST
 created: 2024-08-01T09:23
-updated: 2025-03-13T09:00
+updated: 2025-07-22T16:25
 ---

 # The CLI

 Many people will not be familiar with the CLI, or Command Line Interface.

-This is a disadvantage to any developer, be they a web, software or other area of IT.
+This is a disadvantage to any developer, be they a web developer, software engineer or other area of IT.

 We recommend becoming familiar with some of the basic commands, and some extra commands.